OsbornePro/NovaKey-Daemon/SECURITY.md

 NovaKey listens on **one TCP address** configured by `listen_addr` (default `127.0.0.1:60768`).

-Connections are routed by a short ASCII preface line:
+Connections are routed by an ASCII preface line:

-- `NOVAK/1 /pair` — pairing exchange (one-time token)
+- `NOVAK/1 /pair` — pairing
-- `NOVAK/1 /msg`  — encrypted message exchange (ML-KEM + AEAD)
+- `NOVAK/1 /msg`  — encrypted message exchange

-For backward compatibility, if a client does **not** send the `NOVAK/1` route line, the daemon treats the connection as `/msg`.
+If a client does **not** send the `NOVAK/1` route line, the daemon treats the connection as `/msg`.

 ### Pairing security (no TLS)